 I’m a grandma now and want to make sure my grandkids enjoy childhood and don’t try to rush into our grownup world.
 I want them to read the classics, appreciate art and understand that not everyone can be in charge!
 I hope my grandkids remember me as Gigi—the one who taught them to jump on the bed, find shells on the beach and build castles with Legos.

-I paint weekly with a group of watercolor artists at St. Matthew’s Episcopal Church and sketch twice a month with an urban sketchers group.
+I paint weekly with a group of watercolor artists at St. Matthew’s Episcopal Church and sketch twice a month with the South Austin Sketchers.
 Contact me, using the contact link, if you would like to purchase a watercolor or visit locations listed above where originals, prints and cards are sold.
 Thank you so much for visiting my site!

 Nikki Dowd, email@example.com